iltommi/qdb-documentation/source/concepts/concurrency.rst

 The best way to avoid conflicts: plan out
 ------------------------------------------------------

 wrpme provides several mechanisms to allow clients to synchronize themselves and avoid conflicts.
 However, the most important step to ensure proper operation is to plan out.
 What is a conflict?
 Is it a problem?
-Only a thorough planification can tell.
+Only a thorough plan can tell.

 Things to consider:

-    * Clients are generally heterogenous.
+    * Clients are generally heterogeneous.
 Some clients update content while other only consume content.
-It is more simple to design each client according to its purpose rather than writing one "fits all" client.
+It is simpler to design each client according to its purpose rather than writing one "fits all" client.
     * There is always an update delay, whatever system you're using.
 The question is, what delay can your business case tolerate?
 For example a high frequency trading automaton and a reservation system have different requirements.
     * The problem is never the conflict in itself.
 The problem is operating without realizing that there was a conflict in the first place.
     * wrpme provides ways to synchronize clients.
 For example, put fails if the entry already exists and update always succeed.